Wickedly Fun Halloween Cupcakes

 Haunted Graveyard Cupcakes

 No horror stories here.
+Here lies a special treat for all of your tricksters!
 The whispers that haunt these creepy plots speak of delightful cookies-and-cream cupcakes.
-Despite specters of shadowy ghosts and unearthly wanderers, these crypts enshroud only good things.
+Despite specters of shadowy ghosts and unearthly wanderers, the ever-so-slightly spooky Halloween cupcakes enshroud only good things.

 Pumpkin Patch Cupcakes